Big Money Hustlas: Soundtrack

 The film's music was written by Psychopathic Records producer Mike E. Clark.
 A soundtrack album was released in 2002, and featured new music from the film, in addition to previously released tracks by Insane Clown Posse and Twiztid, and the theme to the 1976 film The Human Tornado, performed by Rudy Ray Moore.
 While not included in the official soundtrack, key songs from the movie were used from Gert Wilden's album Schoolgirl Report.
 The song "Girl Faces" was used during the bedroom love scene, and "Little Girls" played in the background at the gentlemen's club.
 Gert Wilden was noteworthy for erotic music in the 1970s, and thus the reason his music was used in the film.

 Impact

 Big Money Hustlas debuted at #1 on Billboard's Top Music Videos chart.
 On January 23, 2009, the film achieved platinum certification.
-A follow up, entitled Big Money Rustlas, began filming in mid-January 2009 and concluded on February 24, 2009.
+A follow-up, entitled Big Money Rustlas, began filming in mid-January 2009 and concluded on February 24, 2009.
 Based in the Western genre, Big Money Rustlas was released on DVD on August 17, 2010.
 The record label Majik Ninja Entertainment, formed by Twiztid in 2014, is named after a line which they delivered in the film.
-In 2015, Insane Clown Posse announced that a sequel, Big Money Thrusters, was being written.